How to turn your blog into a profitable business in 2023

 This one is a really important one.
 If you want to get serious about your blog, you need to get serious about SEO.
 While you will get some traffic and build up your visibility and authority on social media, you are likely to find that the vast majority of your blog traffic comes from search engines – especially Google.

-To give you an idea, I probably work equally hard on social media, Pinterest and SEO, yet 85% of my traffic comes from search engines (5% comes from Pinterest and even less from social media).
+To give you an idea, I probably work equally hard on social media, Pinterest and SEO, yet 87% of my traffic comes from search engines and less than 5% comes from social media and Pinterest COMBINED.

 SEO covers a lot of different areas, everything from keyword research to backlinks, SEO copywriting to site structure, cornerstone content and more.
 But if you are just getting started with SEO, the I recommend you check out these posts first: